nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ## Purpose and Audience for this Guide

-This Developer Guide specifies the architecture, design, implementation and use cases for ResiReg, as well as our considerations behind key design decisions.
+This Developer Guide specifies the architecture, design, implementation and use cases for **ResiReg**, as well as our considerations behind key design decisions.

-It is intended for developers, software testers, open-source contributors and any like-minded students who wish to contribute this project or gain deeper insights about ResiReg.
+It is intended for developers, software testers, open-source contributors and any like-minded students who wish to contribute this project or gain deeper insights about **ResiReg**.

 ## Setting Up